Midav33/odin-recipes/README.md

 This project is to make a basic webpage which is a project listed in The Odin  Project.
-Completion of this project demonstrates basic understanding of how to write HTML files.
+Completion of this project demonstrates basic understanding of how to write HTML files and to link pages together.